SS and Police Leader: War crimes and crimes against humanity

 The SS and Police Leaders were key figures in many of the war crimes committed by SS personnel.
 The HSSPF served as commanding SS generals for any Einsatzgruppen (death squads) operating in their area.
 This entailed ordering the deaths of tens of thousands of persons.
-In addition, they launched ruthless anti-partisan operations and directed police units to acquire forced labor for war-related projects.
+In addition, they launched anti-partisan operations and directed police units to acquire forced labor for war-related projects.

 The SS and Police Leaders were the overseeing authority of the Jewish ghettos in Poland and directly coordinated deportations to Nazi extermination camps.
 They had direct command over Order Police battalions and SD regiments that were assigned to guard the ghettos.
 The HSSPF regularly provided SS and police guards and other support personnel for the transports to the death camps, and also negotiated with the agencies and ministries of the Reich for rolling stock, supplies and provisions, rail schedules, and an array of other requirements necessary to keep the roundups and the death trains moving efficiently.
 And, in the satellite and client states, the HSSPF negotiated directly with the puppet or collaborationist governments to hand over their Jews for deportation to the East.
 Finally, the HSSPF were also directly involved in the construction and operation of the extermination camps.
 Following the end of the war, many SS and Police Leaders, particularly those who had served in Poland and the Soviet Union, either committed suicide or were charged with war crimes and crimes against humanity.

-Tables of SS and police leaders
+Tables

-In addition to the two HöSSPF noted previously, there were some thirty-eight HSSPF commands, nineteen in the Reich and another nineteen in the occupied lands.
+There were two HöSSPF commands and 38 HSSPF commands, 19 in the Reich and 19 in the occupied lands.
 Most of these had several different commanders over the lifetime of the post.
-Similarly, there were some forty-nine SSPF commands subordinated to those HSSPF leaders in the occupied territories, also with multiple commanders over the years.
+Similarly, there were 49 SSPF commands subordinated to those HSSPF leaders in the occupied territories, also with multiple commanders over the years.
 Some of these areas were renamed, merged, or dissolved during the duration of their existence, particularly as German military control over the eastern territories was relentlessly eroded later in the war.

 The tables below provide as complete an accounting of the SS and police commands and their leaders as is known.
 They list the permanent appointees, but omit any substitutes who temporarily acted in that capacity when the incumbent was on leave or on another assignment.